sathwick-p/gprxy/docs/go.doc.md

 # Changelog - 27/09/25

-Okay so what is currently happening is that:
+Here’s what I’m seeing right now:

 1. Client "postgres" authenticates →  Authentication succeeds
 2. Proxy gets pooled connection as "testuser" → Connection established
 3. Client runs: `SELECT * FROM users` → Executed as "testuser"
 4. Database sees: "testuser ran this query" (not "postgres")

-### The Problem
+### Why this matters

 - Authentication: Client proves they are "postgres"
 - Authorization: All queries run as "testuser"